POETSII/poets-website/content/Studentships.md

 POETS - Partial Ordered Event Triggered Systems - technology is based on the idea of an extremely large number (millions) of small cores, embedded in a fast, bespoke, hardware, parallel communications infrastructure - the core mesh.
 Inter-core communication is asynchronous, and effected by small, fixed size, hardware data packets (a few bytes) - messages.
 For an important set of industrial problems, POETS architectures are capable of delivering orders of magnitude speed increases at significantly lower power levels.

-We are offering PhD Studentships to carry out research in all hardware and software aspects of POETS project.
+We are inviting PhD applications to carry out research in all hardware and software aspects of POETS project.
 A collaborative approach to research will be vital within POETS and candidates will be expected to work closely with researchers from partner institutions, which may include visits to industrial collaborators sites.
-The competitive studentships offered include tuition fees and an annual stipend (currently £15,009) for eligible UK/EU students.

 Applicants are invited who possess (or expect to obtain) a good honours degree (or equivalent) in an engineering, science or mathematics discipline.
-Full scholarships are competitively available for UK/EU citizens.
 You are encouraged in the first instance to send your CV and a short (1-page max) description of your academic achievements, expertise and interests in the many-core systems or distributed computation to a relevant email, which can be found in project details:

 * [Event-based Micromagnetic Simulation of Spintronic Devices](/applications/#event-based-micromagnetic-simulation-of-spintronic-devices)
 * [Efficient Application Mapping for Massively Parallel Hardware](/applications/#efficient-application-mapping-for-massively-parallel-hardware)